-Each Library donation, no matter the size, has an impact on the resources and scholarship available to our students and UCSB community.
+Each Library donation, no matter the size, impacts the resources and scholarship available to our students and UCSB community.
 Take a look at some of our recent developments, acquisitions, and initiatives, and see how your support enriches our Library!

 Allen Cohen is retired UCSB librarian and a steadfast supporter of UCSB Library.
 He served on the board of the former Friends of the UCSB Library and makes a monthly donation to support the Art & Architecture Collection and Special Research Collections.